Why an A/B testing tool should form an experiments layer over your site

 - Experiment logic & variant code

-Managing this JS file independently of your app means you’ll practically never need to update your web application code.
+Managing this JS file independently of your app means you’ll practically never need to update your web application code for A/B testing.

 Use git to scale development across teams & developers